apache/mynewt-core/README.md

     $ newt test all
 ```

+## Features

+Apache Mynewt Core is an operating system that makes it easy to develop applications for microcontroller environments where power and cost are driving factors.
+Examples of such constrained devices are connected locks, lights, and wearables.

+Some of the salient features of Mynewt Core are the following:

+* Multitasking, preemptive real-time operating system
+* Several utilities such as a task watchdog, networking stack memory buffers and time management API
+* Support for ARM Cortex-M0, M3, M4 on several boards
+* Hardware Abstraction Layer unifying common MCU features (e.g. GPIOs, High Resolution Timers, PWM interfaces, UARTs, ADCs, etc.)
+* Board Support Infrastructure that allows porting to different microcontroller architectures
+* Image management and upgrade using the secure bootloader, and flash filesystem
+* System configuration that allows collection of logs and statistics for all packages (with filtering options) ranging from OS-level resources such as memory pools, priorities to interface level counters such as packet exchange and queues
+* Network protocol stacks
+    * First fully open-source BLE 4.2 stack with:
+        - Support for PDUs of up to 251 bytes for high throughput
+        - Support for all 4 roles to be run concurrently - Broadcaster, Observer, Peripheral, Central
+        - Random static addresses
+        - BLE stats and logs

+On the roadmap:

+* Tickless Idle Mode to place microcontrollers into deep power-saving state
+* Support for additional boards and microcontroller architectures
+* Enhancements to BLE 4.2 support:
+    - Security Manager Protocol
+    - LE Secure Connections
+    - Random addresses for link-layer security

 ## Browsing

 If you are browsing around the source tree, and want to see some of the